Skip to main content

 Progression

-Apprentices that complete this Apprenticeship pathway can register as a Dental Technician with the General Dental Council.
-Progression routes can include Clinical Dental Technician.
+Upon completion, apprentices who complete this Apprenticeship pathway can register as Dental technicians with the General Dental Council.

 Equality and diversity